ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## input_format_values_interpret_expressions {#settings-input_format_values_interpret_expressions}

-Turns on the full SQL parser for values at their insertion if the fast stream parser cannot parse them.
-It is used only for [Values](../../interfaces/formats.md#data-format-values) format at the data insertion.
+Turns on the full SQL parser if the fast stream parser can't parse the data.
+This setting is used only for [Values](../../interfaces/formats.md#data-format-values) format at the data insertion.
 For more information about syntax parsing, see the [Syntax](../../query_language/syntax.md) section.

 Possible values:

 - 0 — The functionality is turned off.

-    You must provide formatted data with this setting value.
+    In this case, you must provide formatted data.
+See the [Formats](../../interfaces/formats.md) section.

 - 1 — The functionality is turned on.